NuGet/Home/accepted/2024/improve-support-for-packages-signed-with-trusted-signing.md

 ![EKU](images/trusted-signing-eku.png)

-But his would require a user to enter that EKU in the interface to link it with their account.
+But this would require a user to enter that EKU in the interface to link it with their account.
 We could also start with automatically linking the EKU to the user by using the current "certificate upload" interface.
 The user would need to do the
 following:
 - Extract the `.cer` file of the signing certificate from the NuGet package.